 Treasury Management reporting The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals.
+Prudential and treasury indicators and treasury strategy (this report) - The first, and most a.

-- Prudential and treasury indicators and treasury strategy (this report) The first, and most a. important report is forward looking and covers: - the capital plans, (including prudential indicators); • - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time); - the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - A mid-year treasury management report This is primarily a progress report and will update b. members on the capital position, amending prudential indicators as necessary, and whether any policies require revision, if applicable.
-In addition, this Council will receive quarterly update reports. - An annual treasury report This is a backward looking review document and provides C. details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+- important report is forward looking and covers: - the capital plans, (including prudential indicators); - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time); - the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - b.
+A mid-year treasury management report - This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether - any policies require revision, if applicable.
+In addition, this Council will receive quarterly update reports.
+An annual treasury report - This is a backward looking review document and provides details C. of a selection of actual prudential and treasury indicators and actual treasury operations - compared to the estimates within the strategy. d. - Additional Updates on performance against Prudential Indicators (specifically) as at the end of Q1 and Q3 will be included in the Budget Report update.